About

 Welcome to my homepage!

-Recently, I’m particularly passionate about algorithm–hardware co-design — understanding the limitations of hardware & software, leveraging their features, and designing supports for efficient and reliable training and inference.
-My goal is to simplify the development and deployment of foundation models on such specialized hardware.
+Recently, I have been particularly passionate about algorithm–hardware co-design—understanding the limitations and capabilities of both hardware and software, leveraging their strengths, and developing methods that enable efficient and reliable training and inference.
+My goal is to simplify the development and deployment of foundation models on hardware.
+My research interests also extend to private and robust machine learning algorithms.